Magento 2.4.1 from the Merchant's perspective

-Key rules for your Magento 2 website security
+Key rules for your Magento 2 security

-Security topics play a significant role in the success of every online business.
+Magento 2 security topics play a significant role in the success of every online business.
 Nowadays, this topic becomes even more important due to such a huge number of different types of hacker attacks and sensitive data leaks all over the world.
 The duty of every website manager is to make sure that the key security rules are followed and the website is well-protected.
 The following article describes the most critical security issues and measures required for every website.

 Magento SUPEE-10570 security patch